 After some time reviewing images you’ve shot so far, we’ll head out for a sunset shoot at the Toadstools wilderness area – a location where there are balanced rock formations that look like mushrooms.
 These formations are accessed via an easy to moderate 1.5 mile round trip hike.
 As this is a great location for some night time photography, be sure to bring a flashlight.

-We depart from the hotel lobby to head to today’s photo adventure, Buckskin Gulch, where we’ll experience reflective light bouncing on the tall, curvy canyon walls.
+After breakfast, We depart from Nama-Stay to head to today’s photo adventure, Buckskin Gulch, where we’ll experience reflective light bouncing on the tall, curvy canyon walls.